IBM/iot-cloud-ai-tutorial/tutorial/2-PLATFORM.md

 ## Monitor sensor data in the platform

-In this section you will stream sensor data from your Android device to the cloud and monitor its contents in the IBM Watson IoT Platform.
+In this section, you will stream sensor data from your Android device to the cloud and monitor its contents in the IBM Watson IoT Platform.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).